Just Security 2020

 The Stimson Center, in collaboration with interested governments, civil society groups, businesses, and international organization partners, has initiated Just Security 2020: Advancing the Recommendations of the Commission on Global Security, Justice & Governance, a multistakeholder effort to achieve bold yet practical global governance reforms by 2020 — the 75th anniversary of the United Nations.

-Major activities to be undertaken in 2016 and 2017 through Just Security 2020 include: i) Convening four track 1.5 policy dialogues / multistakeholder meetings to promote consensus on priority global governance reform innovations, one in each thematic area of the Commission’s report and one on global governance institutions; ii) Building a robust research and policy analysis component to prepare background briefs and action reports for each of the multistakeholder meetings, track the progress of policy implementation, and complete a companion edited volume to the original Commission Report (to be published by Oxford University Press in 2017); and iii) Standing up four thematic networks, which together will represent a new Platform on Global Security, Justice & Governance Reform, to sustain relationships and promote results of the track 1.5 meetings.
+Major activities include: i) Convening four track 1.5 policy dialogues / multistakeholder meetings to promote consensus on priority global governance reform innovations, one in each thematic area of the Commission’s report and one on global governance institutions; ii) Building a robust research and policy analysis component to prepare background briefs and action reports for each of the multistakeholder meetings, track the progress of policy implementation, and complete a companion edited volume to the original Commission Report (to be published by Oxford University Press in 2017); and iii) Standing up four thematic networks, which together will represent a new Platform on Global Security, Justice & Governance Reform, to sustain relationships and promote results of the track 1.5 meetings through direct advocacy with governments, online dialogues and a robust social media strategy, new policy briefs requested by the thematic networks, and youth and student outreach.

 The project will engage many different stakeholders, in civil society, governments, international organizations, and the business community, about the problems of global governance and opportunities to be seized.
 This new effort aims to mobilize these actors to support the kinds of ambitious yet realistic reforms proposed by the Commission, looking toward 2020 and the 75th anniversary of the United Nations.